slatedocs/slate/source/includes/ui-hooks-reference/_index.html.md

 </pre>

 <span class="description">
-The creation modal is displayed when the user starts the flow to create a resource.
+The creation form is displayed when the user starts the flow to create a resource.
 Asana will make a signed request to the specified form_metadata_url in the capabilities, and expect a response with the metadata needed to create the form.
 This process is also used for forms within rules.
 </span>

 </section>